 to increase teachers' understanding of curriculum content and methods of instruction appropriate for each content area based on individual school plans.

-The PD plan shall reflect individual needs of schools and be aligned with the Comprehensive School/District Improvement Plan, ESSA requirements, and teacher growth plans.School Responsibilities
+The PD plan shall reflect individual needs of schools and be aligned with the Comprehensive School/District Improvement Plan, ESSA requirements, and teacher growth plans..

+Active Shooter Situations

+By November 1, annually, a minimum of one (1) hour of training on how to respond to an active shooter situation shall be required for all District employees with job duties requiring direct contact with students.
+The training shall be provided either in person, by live streaming, or via a video recording prepared by the Kentucky Department of Education in collaboration with the Kentucky Law Enforcement Council and the Center for School Safety and may be included in the four (4) days of professional development under KRS 158.070.
+When a staff member subject to the training requirements of this subsection is initially hired after the training has been provided for the school year, the District shall provide materials on how to respond to an active shooter situation.

+School Responsibilities

 Each school shall plan professional development with the PD coordinator and, when appropriate, with other schools to maximize training opportunities.
 In addition, each school's PD plan shall be submitted to the Board for review and comment.